 At Parentkind Cymru we are working with many of the Welsh Government departments that offer information, advice and guidance on education programmes that are available in Wales.

 Tracey, our Programmes Manager for Wales is working closely with elected Assembly Members who sit on the National Assembly’s Children, Young People and Education Committee, amongst others, to ensure Parent Voice in Wales is heard at a local, regional and national level.
-One of the ways PTA UK does this is by responding to consultations that will inform future direction, policy development and programmes of work for National Assembly Committees and other education-focussed organisations.
+One of the ways Parentkind does this is by responding to consultations that will inform future direction, policy development and programmes of work for National Assembly Committees and other education-focussed organisations.

 Read our Manifesto for Wales to see our commitments to delivering opportunities for parents in Wales, and to understand their value and contribution they make when participating positively in education.